Multivariate Poisson intensity estimation via low-rank tensor decomposition: Theory

-Condition~\eqref{eq:condition_dim} and the error rate in \eqref{eq:main_error_bound} show that there is a trade-off between the allowable dimension $D$ and the estimation error rate, governed by $d_{\max}$.
+Condition~\eqref{eq:condition_dim} and the error rate in \eqref{eq:main_error_bound} together show how the partition (through $d_{\max}$) governs both the allowable ambient dimension $D$ and the estimation error rate.
 We will explore this trade-off carefully in \Cref{remark:coor_par} through an example.

 \Cref{thm:main_result} shows that our tensor-based method outperforms the matrix-based approach by allowing more partitions (and thus potentially lower $d_{\max}$).
 If the target Tucker ranks are all bounded constants, \eqref{eq:main_error_bound} reduces to